 Brainpower was corralled; designers and skilled technicians were sourced; R&D was ratcheted up, reinforcing a commitment to quality and performance.
 From Canadian market exclusivity, Devinci branched worldwide, expanding its road repertoire to include an array of women-specific rides, hybrids, XC standouts, ergonomic cruisers, and a World Cup winning dual-suspension mountain bike lineup—featuring Dave Weagle’s patented Split Pivot technology.

 Today Devinci’s creative engine revs under one roof.
-Raw materials, including aluminum and carbon, arrive at one end and complete bikes are rolled out the other.
-Every process from design and fabrication to machining, heat–treating, fatigue-testing, and final assembly all take place in-house.
 This includes a state-of-the-art on–bike testing system, which measures every stress and strain in real life situations.
 Changes to a particular design can be prototyped, tested, tweaked, and re–tested in days rather than weeks.

 This detailed ethos equates to value and efficiency, as well as industry-leading quality control and R&D efforts poured into every bike launched at Devinci HQ.

 Having “Made in Canada” stamped on a frame is driving factor at Devinci.
 Felix Gauthier has amassed 25 years of passion and belief in the brand and the people who work alongside it, catapulting Devinci to the main-stage of the bicycling world.
 With a tight–knit, talented team behind it, look for more explosive results in the years to come.

 “Every day presents new challenges,” Gauthier says.
 “You can’t take anything for granted and always need to be ready for the unexpected.
 Our commitment toward quality control and constant innovation is never-ending.”